 Screaming Frog is a super simple onsite analysis tool to get all the nuts and bolts of pages quickly.
-It can help lawyers identify obvious issues with core onsite elements.
+It can help you identify obvious issues with core onsite elements.

-Lawyers can just plug in their domain name to scan their site.
+Just plug in your domain name to scan your site.
 Siteliner generates a detailed report showing you exactly where all the issues on your site are.

 The full-featured version scans a site to provide: